d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 In math notation, we will usually denote vectors as bold-faced, lower-cased letters (e.g., $\mathbf{x}$, $\mathbf{y}$, and $\mathbf{z})$.

-We work with vectors via one-dimensional `ndarray`s.
+We work with vectors via one-dimensional tensors.
-In general `ndarray`s can have arbitrary lengths, subject to the memory limits of your machine.
+In general tensors can have arbitrary lengths, subject to the memory limits of your machine.

 ```{.python .input}